samrocketman/my_internal_ca/README.md

 1. The [xca project][xca] provides a graphical front end to certificate authority management in openssl.
 It is available for Windows, Linux, and Mac OS.
 2. The OpenVPN project provides a nice [set of scripts][ovpn_scripts] for managing a certificate authority as well.
 3. [Be your own CA][yourca_tut] tutorial provides a more manual method of certificate authority management outside of scripts or UI.
 It provides openssl commands for certificate authority management.
 Additionaly, one can read up on certificate management in the [SSL Certificates HOWTO][tldp_certs] at The Linux Documentation Project.
 4. Use my scripts in this repository which is based on option `3` in this list.
+Supports server certs only.
+5. Use [certificate-automation][cert_auto] which is similar to these scripts organized slightly differently.
+Supports client certs as well.

 Once a certificate authority is self managed simply add the CA certificate to all browsers and mobile devices.
 Enjoy secure and validated certificates everywhere.
 If a server service is designated for public access then self managing a certificate authority may not be the best option.
 Signed certificates should still be the preferred method  to secure your public service.
 The [StartCom SSL Certificate Authority][startcom_ssl] provides a free service to sign Class 1 SSL certificates.
 If you are attempting payment transactions you should pay for an extended validation (EV) certificate from one of the EV issuing certificate authorities.